 Continuing on from my previous post….
 In 1991, I became friends with my best pal’s brother.
 Living in different cities we carried on a voluminous correspondence and I grew to trust him implicitly (I still do).
 In late 1993 I think, his life changed drastically for the better.
 There was just an inexplicable inner change in him – peace?
 I don’t know.
 He just seemed more sure of his faith and God’s word while I was struggling to keep my faith in God and Scripture afloat.
 Even his letters carried a totally different tone and content: they were all about Scripture and telling me what he’d learnt rather than just news.

-Meanwhile around Dec 1994, a relative told me about an event at his school where the senior boys were spontaneously filled with the Holy Spirit that led to the outbreak of strange manifestations – “holy laughter”, as it’s been termed and other things.
+Meanwhile around Dec 1994, I heard about an event at a school from a relative who worked there, where the senior boys were spontaneously filled with the Holy Spirit that led to the outbreak of strange manifestations – “holy laughter”, as it’s been termed and other things.
 Completely discounting the evidence that these boys’ lives had changed for the better – with a passion for Jesus – he scoffed at these manifestations- terming them unbibilical and insisting that God wouldn’t be so ridiculous.
 Not knowing how serious it was, I agreed.

 In May 1995, a conversation with my best friend, who’d already spoken to her brother about these events, led me to change my mind.
 Discussing these events with her, I wondered if it really was God.
 She very wisely commented, “God is sovereign.
 IF he chooses to make his creatures look stupid, who are we to say no.” This truth hit me amidships hard, and I agreed she was right.
 I didn’t realise until much later how crucial this change of mind and heart that I expressed verbally was to be.